Sharad Navratri

 - Consume pure and satvik foods in the Sharad Navratri.

-- Starting any new work, business or construction is very auspicious in Sharad Navratri.
+- Starting any new work, business, or construction is very promising in Sharad Navratri.

-- Buying a new vehicle, house, jewellery or electronic items is good in Navratri.
+- Buying a new vehicle, house, jewelry, or electronic items is good in Navratri.

-- Doing a Griha Pravesh, Bhumi Pujan and Hawan is very auspicious in Sharad Navratri.
+- Doing a Griha Pravesh, Bhumi Pujan, and Hawan is very promising in Sharad Navratri.

 - Doing a Jaagran and Kirtan is very beneficial for Sharad Navratri.